upenndigitalscholarship/printing-in-prisons/blog/NObrien.md

 ![Fourth image](/assets/img/Obrien.4.jpg)

 This page from “Eastern Echoes” emphasizes prisons lack of progression throughout the years, which has been a failure.
 Eastern State Penitentiary was managed by a system of incarceration that emphasized moral reform.
 Under this method prisons were thought to transform the individual by making them more moral, which would naturally make them turn away from their crime and not commit any more offenses upon their release.
-It would “alter character traits, motivation or dispositions.”
-In the 1950’s, when this article was written and published in Eastern Echoes, prisons were shifting their methods toward a model called rehabilitation.
+It would “alter character traits, motivation or dispositions.”(Forsberg, Douglas, 1) In the 1950’s, when this article was written and published in Eastern Echoes, prisons were shifting their methods toward a model called rehabilitation.
 This refers to improving someone's skills, capacities, and opportunities, which expands to psychological interventions aimed at correcting offenders.
-The difference between this and reform is that rehabilitation aims at “improvement of skills, capacities, and opportunities” rather than altering it.
+The difference between this and reform is that rehabilitation aims at “improvement of skills, capacities, and opportunities”(Forsberg, Douglas, 1) rather than altering it.

 Geno Ferranao publication, From the umpire (1916)-”It's a great shame to be in prison, isn't it?
 How many beautiful days have passed and we had to be here?
 It's very hard to be devoid of freedom, isn't it?—And yet we were the ones who chose a career!
 Yes, if instead of wandering around in search of 'ite, or even dishonest things, we had worked or paid honestly, this would not have happened.
 Who among you can contradict me?
 Weren't we the ones who brought misery to so many poor families who will have to suffer and blush for us?
 Now that the evil has been done we must remedy it and this can only be done if we change our lives.
 So, brothers, let's start practicing good behavior now so that when we know we're out we're already used to it, otherwise we're back in jail.”